-UPDATE 3-15-18: With Spring and the warmer months on the way, the bikes will return to the GT Bike Share Kiosk on Monday, March 19th.
-The Bike Sharing Kiosk has been a huge success with 324 users and 1,418 rentals to date.
+UPDATE 5-20-21: With Summer on the way, the bikes returned to the GT Bike Share Kiosk this morning.
 If you haven’t gotten a chance to enjoy the bikes or the bike path, we hope that you take advantage of this free Township amenity this Spring!

 GLOUCESTER TOWNSHIP, NJ August 16, 2017– Gloucester Township and Mayor David R. Mayer are excited to celebrate the launch of the new Gloucester Township Bike Sharing Program on August 16th, 11:30 am at the GT Bike Share Kiosk located at the corner of W Church Street and Washington Avenue next to the Health and Fitness Trail.